I-TECH-UW/OpenELIS-Global-2/README.md

 1. Scroll down on the warning page.
 2. Click on the "Advanced" button.
 3. Finally, click on "Proceed to https://localhost" to access the development environment.

-# Pull Requests Requirements

-- [ ] The PR title includes a brief description of the work done, including the ticket number if applicable.
-- [ ] The PR includes a video showing the changes for the work done.
-- [ ] The PR title follows conventional commit label standards.
-- [ ] The changes conform to the OpenElis Global x3 Styleguide and design documentation.
-- [ ] The changes include tests or are validated by existing tests.

-## Summary

-## Screenshots

-[Add relevant screenshots here if applicable]

-## Related Issue

-[Add a link to the related issue or mention it here if applicable]

-## Other

-[Add any additional information or notes here]